curv3d/curv/README.rst

 * If Curv is run inside a VM, then it might not have direct access to the GPU.
   You need to ensure that the VM is GPU accelerated.

-Why is Curv so picky about GPU hardware, when [some old 3D software] runs just fine?
+Why is Curv so picky about GPU drivers and hardware, when [some old 3D software] runs just fine?
 The answer is that old 3D software relies primarily on triangle meshes for representing and rendering 3D shapes, whereas Curv uses signed distance fields to represent shapes.
 Signed distance fields are a powerful, hot new technology that is only made practical